Fleet services has fully re-opened with a brand new building after the previous fire damage.

 Scott Mills's endorsement helped maintain Fleet's social standing, but in some respects its status as a cultural icon - especially among younger drivers - has been lost to Cobham.

 The Scott Mills Bridge survived a large fire at Fleet in 2016, an event which caused shock among the fans.
 A new building opened in September 2018, bringing the bridge back into use and introducing new facilities.
-The plaque was later removed in 2021.

 Radio 1 wasn't Fleet's only celebrity endorsement.
 Previously Jeremy Clarkson had told BBC Southern Counties Radio of his love for the "Fleet cheat", where he illegitimately uses the rear access to avoid queues on the motorway.